 Two types of crispy food

 The other category are the dry crispy foods.
-The name describes the state already, these products don’t contain a lot of water, they’re dry.
+These crispy products don’t contain a lot of water, they’re dry.
 It’s the low amount of water that makes them crispy.
 Our crispy chicken skin comes into play here, but also potato chips or cereals.
 Since we’re looking at crispy chicken skin here, we’ll focus on this category of crispiness!

 How does a food turn crispy?

-In order for the dry-crispy category of foods to become crispy, they should be dried sufficient.
-How much water can still be left in the product differs per product though.
-Some become soft and soggy with a very little bit of water, whereas other can maintain their crispy texture for quite a while.
+In order for the dry-crispy category of foods to become crispy, they should be dried sufficiently.
+How much water can still be left in the product for it to still be crispy differs per product.
+Some become soft and soggy with a very little bit of water, whereas other foods can maintain their crispy texture for quite a while.
 Researchers tend to be interested in the point at which the food turns from crispy to non-crispy.

-In doing so they keep track of the moisture content, so the amount of water in the product, or the water activity of the product.
+In doing so they keep track of the moisture content, which is the amount of water in the product, or the water activity of the product.
 The water activity of a food is a measure for the amount of ‘available’ water.
 A water activity of 1 is the highest, which is pure water, and the lowest possible value is zero.
 Products with a high water activity (e.g. juice, cheese, ham) won’t be crispy, they’re either just liquid, or chewy.
-However, foods with a lower water activity, e.g. crispy chicken skin, cereals or potato chips can be crispy.
+However, foods with a lower water activity, e.g. crispy chicken skin, cereals, brittle or potato chips can be crispy.

 It depends on the product and its properties at which water activity (aw) a food becomes crispy or soggy.
 A lot of foods become crispy below an aw of 0,5.
-A lot of research has been done on different foods, especially cereals, to understand how to keep them nice and crispy for as long as possible.
+As you can imagine, this type of thing is very important to know for cereal manufacturers.
+They want to make sure that the cereal remains crispy inside the box and that it stays crispy for long enough when added to a bowl of milk.
+Therefore a lot of research has been done in this area.

 What chicken skin is made of